Our partners expertise is based on decades of experience in U.S. and

 Mr. Gordon Wu: the managing partner, was born and raised in China and speaks fluent

-English, Mandarin and Cantonese Chinese.
+English, Mandarin and Cantonese.
 He received his Master's degree from Oxford University

 (1993) and Bachelor's degree from Tsinghua University (1982).
 They are among the most

 prestigious universities in the UK and China.
-Mr. Wu worked for the Guongdong Provincial
+Mr. Wu worked as a tech lead officer for the Guangdong Provincial

 Government and large state-own enterprises with several senior management positions for